grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ```

 To fix this issue, make your checks resilient to any response type.

-This change will handle the exception.
+The following change will handle the exception.

 <CodeGroup labels={["resilient check"]}>